MasterCloudApps-Projects/ElasticFaultTolerant-GroupChat/EFTGCA-VertxBackend/README.md

 When an user send an image message through the API Rest (Post action) the server process it like a text message and send an notification to the other users using the event bus.
 When the clients receive this notification claim for the image using the API Rest (GET action) and download the image message.

+When an user send an file message through the API Rest (Post action) the server process it like a image message and send the messages to the other users with the name and unique identifier of the file.
+The users can download the file through an API Rest endpoint exposed by the server or through an specific function provided by the messages library.

 - #### First of all: loading Application config.